 Holly Hendry - 'Invertebrate' - for Bexhill

-From 29 May - 12 November 2021, see artist Holly Hendry's new outdoor artwork 'Invertebrate', created for Bexhill-on-Sea, working with the De La Warr Pavilion.
+From 29 May - 12 November 2021, artist Holly Hendry's outdoor artwork 'Invertebrate', created for Bexhill-on-Sea, stood outside the De La Warr Pavilion.

 The worm’s anatomy joins together different materials that resonate with the Bexhill pavilion’s seaside location.
 Sandbags made out of boating canvas, wrinkly and filled with pale local sand, connect with segments made using the casting techniques used to create tetrapod sea defenses.